-6.2.2.4 Installation of accessories
+6.2.2.2 Installation of accessories

-- Only use vessels that are suitable for the rotor. - In the case of swing-out rotors, all of the compartments must be equipped with buckets. - Always load opposite compartments of the rotors with the same accessories and fill to avoid imbalance.
+- Only use inserts that are suitable for the rotor. - All buckets of the swing-out rotor need to be installed when spinning. - Always load the axial symmetrical inserts/buckets of the rotors with the same accessories and fill to avoid imbalance.

-Centrifugation with vessels of various sizes
+Centrifugation with different tube sizes

-Working with vessel of various sizes is possible.
-In this case, however, it is very important that the rotationally symmetrical inserts are identical.
+Working with different tube sizes is possible.
+In this case, however, it is very important that axial symmetric inserts are identical